nicarmada/data_project_1_group_1/README.md

 # Analysis
 We found this
 1. Individuals with greater passive social media usage show higher median depression scores.
 This Suggests a positive correlation between passive scrolling and increased depression levels
+2. There doesn’t seem to be an age-related correlation between social media usage duration and self-reported stress levels and mental health statuses.
-2. Elevated depression levels linked to both high passive scrolling and total social media time.
+3. Elevated depression levels linked to both high passive scrolling and total social media time.
 Suggests that combined high usage may amplify negative mental health impacts.
-3.
 4. People tend to seek more valdation from Facebook and Instagram.
 The data suggests that people will tend to share more informaiton on Facebook and Instagram to get postivie validation.

-6.